TristonAHoover/Digital-History-Notebook/README.md

 - Amazon.com (1995) - Launched as an online bookseller, but later become what it is now: A major global retailer
 - eBay (1995) - Founded to enable peer-to-peer online trading
 - Google Search Engine (1998) - Revolutionized how users find information online

+### Final Thoughts

+I thought this assignment was really fun and good practice for using GitHub on console.
+I think it should have been worth more than 10 points (probably like 20 or more), since others may have a more difficult time than I did on this project.